 Located in the premises of the Center Pompidou, the public information library, also known as the BPI, brings together 400,000 documents, including a collection of 371,000 printed volumes.
 Spread over 3 levels, its surface extends over more than 17,000 m², including 10,000 m² devoted to the reading room which can accommodate up to 2,200 people.
 It is accessed via rue Beaubourg, located at the rear of the building, and the public information library has its own cafeteria.
 The BPI also has a language media library, a nightclub and 2 cinemas that can accommodate up to 500 spectators.
 A large auditorium and a small conference room complete the installation.

-The Brancusi workshop opposite the Center Georges Pompidou
+The Brancusi workshop facing the Centre

 Located on Place Georges Pompidou, the Brancusi workshop is an annex of the Center Pompidou dedicated to stone and sculpture.
 This 600 m² glyptotheque is in fact a reconstruction of the workshop of the sculptor Constantin Brancusi.
 2,500 works are exhibited there, including 137 sculptures and 87 original pedestals, as well as glass photographic plates and original prints.
 200 records and 160 works are visible in the workshop.